mashraf94/Behavioral-Cloning-Project3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.

+*I fed the model this huge amount of data using a python generator that read, augmented the images, shuffled the data, and created the labels of the dataset and generated them in batches for the `model.fit_generator` function.* (model.py lines 128-187)

 The ideal number of epochs was 5 as evidenced by the Early Stopping method (mentioned earlier).

 I used an adam optimizer using the default learning rate of 0.001 which acquired the highest performance and furthest convergence.